Frodojj/shrimp-notes/README.md

 svg.drawPath(attr);
 ```

-The parameter `attr` constains an object with the attributes for the new path.
+The parameter `attr` contains an object with the attributes for the new path.
 For example:

 ```